-The use of Artificial Intelligence (AI) Large Language Models (LLMs) will be regulated individually by your instructors in relation to the goals of their courses.
+The use of Generative Artificial Intelligence (AI) Large Language Models (LLMs) will be regulated individually by your instructors in relation to the goals of their courses.
 However, the following policy applies in general:

-Students are not allowed to use Artificial Intelligence (AI) systems (such as ChatGPT and others) to create text for any assignment in ILE classes.
+- Students are not allowed to use Artificial Intelligence (AI) systems (such as ChatGPT and others) to create text for any assignment or examination in ILE classes.
 Such systems can be used to answer questions or brainstorm ideas.
-Any identified AI text in a class assignment will be considered plagiarism (not the student's own work): Any assignment which includes AI produced text will be returned to the student, and no credit will be given for that assignment.
+Any identified AI text in a class assignment will be considered plagiarism (not the original work of the student). - Any assignment that includes AI produced text will be returned to the student, and no credit will be given for that assignment.
 By submitting an assignment, students acknowledge that they have not used such AI systems, or in the case that they have in any form, this use has been discussed with the course instructor and approved as within the limits of acceptable use well before the submission deadline.